 One of the unique characteristics of Head Start/Early Head Start is that parents are partners in leading the program.
 The Policy Council is designed to provide parents the opportunity to participate in the shared governance of our program.
 Annually parents elect other parents to participate on the Policy Council as their school site representative.
-In addition to monthly meetings, committees are created to work on special projects, review and approve policies & procedures.
+In addition to monthly meetings, School Readiness Advisory Committees are created to work on special projects, review and approve policies & procedures.